Ultimate guide to hiking safety

 More water than you think you need

 We can survive for a long time without food, but chances of survival without water are slim.
 Always pack more water than you need in case something goes wrong.
-We suggest taking as much as you can carry, but the amount that you need will vary from person to person.
+We suggest taking as much as you can carry, but the amount that you need will vary from person to person, as well as how strenuous the hike is, and how hot it's going to get.

 Plenty of non-perishable snacks